 Sales this year will advance to $21.6 billion to $21.75 billion, the Hopkinton, Massachusetts-based company said today in a statement.
 In July, it projected sales of $22 billion.
-Third-quarter profit excluding some items was 40 cents a share, missing the 42-cent average of analysts’ estimates (EMC) compiled by Bloomberg.
+Third-quarter profit excluding some items was 40 cents a share, missing the 42-cent average of analysts’ estimates (EMC:US) compiled by Bloomberg.

 EMC Chief Executive Officer Joe Tucci said he anticipates only “modest growth” in technology spending next year, reflecting economic weakness that has curbed earnings throughout the computer industry.
 International Business Machines Corp., the biggest computer-services company, and Microsoft Corp., the largest software maker, last week reported sales that fell short of expectations as corporate clients pared outlays.